 He holds an MBA from Harvard University and a bachelor's degree in economics and mathematics from the University of Southern California.

-Before Intuit, Sasan served as global president of Invensys’ products group.
-He also held a number of senior leadership roles in the automation control division at Honeywell and served as CEO and co-founder of a technology startup, Lazer Cables Inc.
+Before coming to Intuit, Sasan worked for Invensys, a global provider of industrial automation, transportation and controls technology, serving as global president of the products group.
+He also held a number of senior leadership roles in the automation control division at Honeywell and served as the chief executive officer and co-founder of a technology startup, Lazer Cables Inc.

 Sasan earned his bachelor's degree in electrical engineering at the University of Central Florida and a master's in business administration from the Kellogg School of Management at Northwestern University.